Skill Demand Index

 Which roles need Budget Tracking most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Budget Tracking include Social Media Marketing and Marketing Material Creation (Canva/Illustrator).
+Operations positions drive 50% of demand.
+Marketing also frequently list Budget Tracking as a requirement.
+Skills commonly paired with Budget Tracking include Event Coordination and Associate's Degree.

 Depth Level Distribution